 802.1Q Tunneling (Q-in-Q) Configuration

-802.1Q tunneling (aka Q-in-Q) is often used by Metro Ethernet providers as a layer 2 VPN for customers.
-802.1Q (or dot1q) tunneling is pretty simple…the provider will put an 802.1Q tag on all the frames that it receives from a customer with a unique VLAN tag.
-By using a different VLAN tag for each customer, we can separate the traffic from different customers and also transparently transfer it throughout the service provider network.
+802.1Q tunneling (also called Q-in-Q) creates a Layer 2 VPN by adding a second VLAN tag to an Ethernet frame.
+This is often used by service providers or Metro Ethernet providers to tunnel the traffic from their customers.
+The provider will put an 802.1Q tag on all frames that is receives from a customer with a unique VLAN tag.
+By using a different VLAN tag for each customer, we can separate the traffic from different customers and also transparently forward it throughout the service provider network.

-One of the advantages of this solution is that it’s easy to implement, you don’t need exotic hardware, and you don’t have to run any routing protocols between the service provider and customer (unlike MPLS VPN).
-From the customer’s perspective, it’s just like their sites are directly connected on layer 2.
+One of the advantages of this solution is that it’s easy to implement.
+You don’t need exotic hardware, and you don’t have to run any routing protocols between the service provider and customer (unlike MPLS VPN).
+From the customer’s perspective, it’s as if their sites are directly connected at Layer 2.

 Cisco Q In Q Lab Physical Topology